sandersn/dt-package-tester/README.md

 Iterate through each unique version of packages from types-registry.
 Diff the files and contents of each package in npm-install/ vs github-install/.
 They should be the same except for one or two diffs.

+Also, even before publishing to github, I should check that the number of files between the npm-install and github-publish are correct.